nowy/nowy.github.io/content/notes/202102042224 Server-side Composition.md

 # Server-side Composition

 Server-side composition is the idea of composing markup from a number of micro frontends on the server.
-This technique can be used to improve user experience by bringing faster load times for the user.
+This technique can be used to improve user experience by bringing [[202102042246 Server Markup Assembly Performance|faster load times for the user]].

 Leveraging server-side composition means that requests made to different servers to fetch micro frontend fragments of markup aren't limited by the client's bandwidth, which in turn can mean better load times for users.
 More techniques such as parallel loading, and streaming responses can further boost these low loading times.